Igorkowalski94/eslint-plugin-project-structure/documentation/project-structure-folder-structure.md

 > [!CAUTION]
 > Remember to remove comments from the JSON file.
 Otherwise the configuration will be incorrect.

-If you want to help:<br>
-Leave a ⭐ and share the link with your friends.
-Become part of the community!<br>
-If you have any questions **[click here](https://github.com/Igorkowalski94/eslint-plugin-project-structure/discussions)**, issues / an idea for a new functionality **[click here](https://github.com/Igorkowalski94/eslint-plugin-project-structure/issues/new/choose)**.

 #### Simple example for the structure below: